James Lind (Royal Navy officer): Family and early life

-Sir James was the son of Dr James Lind, who was at that time the physician of the Royal Naval Hospital at Haslar and a pioneer into the use of lemon juice as a treatment for scurvy.
+Sir James was the son of James Lind, who was at that time the physician of the Royal Naval Hospital at Haslar and a pioneer into the use of lemon juice as a treatment for scurvy.
 His mother was Isabel Lind, née Dickie.
 Sir James was also a cousin to James Lind who was the Royal physician to King George III and a distinguished multidisciplinary natural philosopher.
 Sir James's grandfather was likewise named James Lind.

 He embarked on a naval career, joining Captain Samuel Thompson's 54-gun HMS Rippon on 1 August 1765.
 Lind spent the first part of his career serving in North American waters, but returned to British waters with his transfer on 20 September 1769 to Captain Michael Clements's 70-gun HMS Dorsetshire.
 His advancement to midshipman occurred during this time, and by early 1770 he was aboard the 28-gun HMS Carysfort.
 His service on the Carysfort only lasted a few months, and was followed by a transfer to the 20-gun HMS Dolphin under Captain Digby Dent.
 Dent was succeeded by Captain Henry Lloyd, who took the Dolphin to the East Indies with Lind still aboard her.
 Lind transferred again on 10 March 1772, joining the 68-gun HMS Northumberland, which at that time was the flagship of Admiral Sir Robert Harland.

 Lind's service on the Northumberland lasted until 29 May 1775, and was followed by service in the English Channel aboard the 32-gun HMS Arethusa, by now under his old captain, Digby Dent.
 Lind joined Captain Mark Robinson's 64-gun HMS Worcester on 13 February 1776, moving again on 21 April that year to Commodore William Hotham's HMS Preston.
 Hotham and Lind served on the North American station, with Lind being promoted to master's mate during this time.
 Late January 1778 brought another new ship for Lind, when he joined Captain George Elphinstone's 20-gun HMS Perseus as an acting-lieutenant.
 He was still an acting-lieutenant by the time he joined HMS Monmouth, but whilst he was aboard her his commission was confirmed and he joined the 74-gun HMS Alfred under Captain William Bayne on 31 October 1780.